mulhod/mulhod.github.io/index.md

 <img align="left" width="215" height="300" style="padding-right: 20px; padding-bottom: 10px;" src="/assets/mattpic.jpg">

-I'm a managing senior research engineer at [Educational Testing Service](https://ets.org) AI Labs.
-Since 2011 I have worked at ETS as a part of many teams, including NLP architecture, content assessment/feedback, etc. I also am teaching/have recently taught courses on applied NLP engineering and lingustic annotation at Montclair State University.
+I'm a senior AI software engineer at [Lattice](https://lattice.com/).
+From 2011 to 2024 I worked at [Educational Testing Service](https://ets.org) as an engineer.
+I also have taught courses on applied NLP engineering and lingustic annotation at Montclair State University.
 My research interests include natural language and speech processing and machine learning, especially in relation to applications to automated scoring technology.
 My engineering interests include Python, `scikit-learn`, `transformers`, MLOps (generally), `aws-cdk`, `terraform`, Docker, Conda, AWS (`SageMaker`, `ECS`, `Lambda`, `S3`), `FastAPI`, Java, Bash, Rust, etc.

 I obtained a master's degree in Applied Linguistics (with a certificate in Computational Linguistics) from Montclair State University in 2016 and a